- Apply to UW

 Project Title: Documentary film project about the Little Bighorn National Monument

-During 1991 President George Bush signed into law a bill which renamed the Custer Battlefield National Monument as the Little Bighorn National Monument.
+During 1991 President George Bush signed into law a bill that renamed the Custer Battlefield National Monument as the Little Bighorn National Monument.
 The bill also called for "the design, construction, and maintenance of a memorial and monument to recognize the Indians who fought, on either side, to preserve their land and culture in the Battle of the Little Bighorn, June 25-26, 1876."
 The memorial will be unveiled this summer.
 Andrew will research the collections of the American Heritage Center dealing with the famous battle, including the books in the Toppan Rare Book Library.
 He will then travel to Montana for the unveiling of the memorial and the annual celebrations in nearby Hardin, Montana, in order to produce a documentary, which will be an effort to investigate the way we remember the past and to better understand the power of stories in shaping our history and identities.

 Ryan J. Bench, Student, Art Department